-A memory upgrade is one upgrade that can really affect the overall performance of your computer.
-Increasing the computers memory can help increase the speed of a computer and help with the load times of many of your programs.
-In addition to being an effective upgrade it's an affordable and often easy and fast upgrade.
+A memory upgrade is one upgrade that can affect the overall performance of your computer.
+Increasing the computer's memory can help increase the speed of a computer, help with the load times, and is an affordable and often easy upgrade.

 Video card upgrade

-If you're playing computer games on your computer an upgraded video card can be one of the best upgrades for your computer.
-With the new improvements and complexities of graphics in games many older computers or computers with inefficient video cards can become real slow.
+If you're playing computer games on your computer, an upgraded video card can be one of the best upgrades for your computer.
+With the new improvements and complexities of graphics in games, many older computers or computers with inefficient video cards can become slow.

 Adding a new video card is often an easy to do upgrade and is a lot cheaper than purchasing a new computer.

-Although a new display is not going to improve the performance of a computer adding a LCD or flat-panel display or increasing the size of your display can make using the computer a much more enjoyable experience.
+Although a new display does not improve the performance of a computer adding an LCD or flat-panel display or increasing the size of your display can make using the computer more enjoyable.

-If you're display is 17" or smaller, you're using a monitor and not a flat-panel display, and you have the room to do it, this upgrade is easy and a lot less than purchasing a new computer.
-Also if down the road you do purchase a new computer you will not need a new display.
+If your display is 17" or smaller, you're using a monitor and not a flat-panel display, and you have the room to do it, this upgrade is easy and a lot less than purchasing a new computer.
+Also, if down the road you do purchase a new computer, you will not need a new display.

 Hard drive upgrade

-In the past upgrading the hard drive was a popular upgrade.
+In the past, upgrading the hard drive was a popular upgrade.
 However, today hard drives are becoming so large that most users never run out of disk space.
-However, if your computer is running out of hard drive space, you're happy with the performance of the computer, and you're considering the options between upgrading and purchasing a new computer adding a new hard drive to the computer is a cheap and often fairly simple upgrade.
+If your computer is running out of hard drive space, or you're not happy with the performance, adding a new hard drive is a cheap and often simple upgrade.

-Tip: If you feel the performance of your computer is lacking replacing a traditional hard drive with a SSD hard drive can dramatically increase the load time and speed of your computer.
-Typically we suggest users wanting to upgrade to an SSD hard drive, use the SSD hard drive as their primary drive and then use the older hard drive to store files such as pictures, movies, and any other files they don't access often.
+If you feel the performance of your computer is lacking, replacing a traditional hard drive with an SSD can dramatically increase the load time and speed of your computer.
+We suggest if you are adding an SSD that it be the primary drive and using the older hard drive to store files.

 Adding a new disc drive such as a faster CD-R/CD-RW (cd burner) or a DVD drive can be a great upgrade to a computer that either has a slower drive or does not have a CD-ROM/CD-R/CD-RW/DVD.

-If you burn or create a lot of your own discs a new burner can greatly decrease the time it takes to create each disc.
-In addition a faster drive can also help with the installation process or load time of any CD or DVD programs.
-Apart from these two examples this upgrade is more of a new feature than a performance upgrade.
+If you burn many discs, a new burner can decrease the time it takes to create each disc.
+Also, a faster drive can help with the installation or load time of any CD or DVD programs.
+Apart from these two examples, this upgrade is more of a new feature than a performance upgrade.

 The Internet is one of the most popular things to do while on the computer and many users often don't look at their Internet connection when considering upgrading their computer.
-If you do not have a broadband Internet connection, it is available in your area, and you spend a lot of time on the Internet subscribing to a broadband service would be a lot more beneficial than doing any other upgrade or purchasing a new computer.
+If you do not have a broadband Internet connection and it is available in your area, it can be a very beneficial upgrade.